PyFR/PyFR/doc/src/performance_tuning.rst

      - Yes
      - None

-METIS is the recommended default.
+The baseline partitioner is selected by default as it requires no external library.
+For large production partitionings, METIS is recommended when available.
 It is fast, produces high-quality decompositions, and supports both element weights and balanced partitioning.
 SCOTCH is often the fastest option and typically produces comparable results; however, it does not support balanced